meghan14/social_network_analysis_using_graphtool/README.md

-# social_network_analysis_using_graphtool
+# social_network_analysis
-Learn about social network analysis using graph-tool package in python.
+Learn about social network analysis using graphical packages in python.